• Skip to main content

 • The name of a contact person.

-• How many 1095-C forms you generated for your employees.
+• How many 1095-C forms were generated for your employees.

 If you’re filing as part of an Aggregated ALE Group, you must list the other members of your aggregated group.